PaddiM8/luno-lei/content/grammar/index.md

 should not be verbified.
 Instead, it expresses *state*.
 For example, `ikeve` (small) conjugated in this way results in `to be small`.
-With verb conjugation, it would instead refer to "to decrease`.
+With verb conjugation, it would instead refer to `to decrease`.

 ### Singular
 | Tense/Person | 1st     | 2nd     | 3rd     | Relative |